JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 The summoner has access to unique equipment that yields party-wide or exploration effects.
 The summoner also has access to a skill tree and can choose their stats on level up.

+Quests:
+Inspired by Diablo, mostly.
+NPCs can yield the player Quests, which can be tracked in a dedicated Quest window.